 One of the major issues with the management of people with dysphagia is the discontent and in many cases, the refusal to adhere to diets composed of thickened fluids.
 Given that modified diets raise serious clinical management problems with respect to hydration and quality of life; and in the absence of conclusive scientific evidence, numerous facilities have adopted policies allowing patients free access to water.
 However, this is not a uniform policy with minimal documented evidence to reflect the practice.

-Dysphagia Grand Rounds 5 reviews a recent research study that compares two tongue-pressure resistance training protocols for post-stroke dysphagia.
-Read the article below before watching the DGR 5 webinar to maximize your learning experience.
+Dysphagia Grand Rounds 6 reviews a randomized-control prospective study that investigates the effects of oral intake of water in people with dysphagia with previously identified aspiration.
+Read the article below before watching the DGR 6 webinar to maximize your learning experience.

 Article: Effects of oral intake of water in patients with oropharyngeal dysphagia

 Authors: Martha Karagiannis, Leonie Chivers and Tom Karagiannis

 Dysphagia is associated with numerous medical conditions and the major intervention to avoid aspiration in people with dysphagia involves modifying the diet to thickened fluids.
 This is associated with issues related to patient quality of life and in many cases non-compliance leading to dehydration.
 Given these concerns and in the absence of conclusive scientific evidence, we designed a study, to further investigate the effects of oral intake of water in people with dysphagia.

 We monitored lung related complications, hydration levels and assessed quality of life in two groups of people with dysphagia.
 The control group was allowed only thickened fluids and patients in the intervention group were allowed access to water for a period of five days.